Change your SharePoint domain name

 - This feature isn't available for organizations that have set up multi-geo.

-- If your organization uses special clouds or government clouds (GCC, GCC High, DoD, etc.), your domain name can't be changed.
+- If your organization uses special clouds or government clouds (GCC, GCC High, DoD, etc.), or still has a .de domain, your domain name can't be changed.

 - When you rename your SharePoint domain, we create a redirect at the previous address which will expire 1 year after the rename.